cloudControl/documentation/Guides/Ruby/Ruby on Rails.md

 That's all, now you app is using the MySQL database.

-For additional information take a look at [Notes for Rails][rails-notes] and other [ruby-specific documents][ruby-guides].
+For additional information take a look at [Ruby on Rails notes][rails-notes] and other [ruby-specific documents][ruby-guides].